dpi-tta-lessons/ruby-basics/content.md

 <!-- TODO: add screenshot/video showing shortcut to click to the location in your code -->

-## 5. Code Comments
+## 4. Code Comments

+You can write comments using `#` in Ruby.
 Comments are ignored by Ruby but are essential for explaining your code.

 ```ruby
 # NOTE: This prints a friendly message